ahoym/cra-xrpl-sandbox/README.md

 # Create-react-app + XRPL sandbox

-Putting the typescript XRPL client, [`ripple-lib`](https://github.com/ripple/ripple-lib), in a CRA app so it can be sandboxed and experimented with easily.
-Developers can:
+Putting the typescript XRPL client, [`xrpl.js`](https://github.com/XRPLF/xrpl.js), in a CRA app so it can be sandboxed and experimented with easily.
+Developers can fork the project, or:

 1. `git clone https://github.com/ahoym/cra-xrpl-sandbox.git`
 2. `cd cra-xrpl-sandbox`